Why Are My Plants Turning Yellow?

 2) Lack of Sunlight: Since plants differ on how many hours of direct sunlight they need, lack of sunlight is another common reason leaves turn yellow.
 If you know you’re watering your plant correctly, it might be time to adjust the location of the plant if possible.

 3) Pest Problems: If your plant’s leaves are yellow with holes or pieces of the leaf missing, you have a plant eating pest on your hands.
-Easily eliminate the bug without harming your plant by using neem oil or an organic insecticidal soap.
+Easily eliminate the bug without harming your plant by using neem oil or an insecticidal soap.

 It’s Not That, So Why are My Plants Turning Yellow?

 If you’ve knocked out the above possibilities then it’s time to take a closer look at your leaves.
 While it’s not mentioned on the infographic above, sometimes plants can turn yellow because of fungus or disease such as early blight or septoria leaf spot.
-Use one of our organic garden fungicide products to prevent and stop fungus growth on your plants.
+Use one of our garden fungicide products to prevent and stop fungus growth on your plants.

 Plants require 13 essential minerals that they absorb through the soil.
 The yellow pattern on your leaves could indicate which vital nutrient your plant is missing.
 The nutrients plants need most are nitrogen, phosphorus and potassium.

 Secondary nutrients required by plants include calcium, magnesium and sulfur.
-Many of these elements can be found in fertilizers or organic compost that you can apply to the soil of your plants.
+Many of these elements can be found in fertilizers or compost that you can apply to the soil of your plants.
 Calcium and magnesium are also found in lime.

 Plants need a small amount of boron, copper, iron, chloride, manganese, molybdenum, and zinc.
 These trace elements are often found in grass clippings, tree leaves and other organic matter that you can compost and later add to soil once again.